toasterlovin/scraping-yalp/README.md

 cd scraping-yalp
 ```

-Then, if you're all setup to run [Ruby](https://www.ruby-lang.org/) stuff on your computer just do:
+Then, if you're all setup to run [Ruby](https://www.ruby-lang.org/) stuff on your computer and you have [PhantonJS](http://phantomjs.org/)
+installed, just do:

 ```
 bundle install